Vasculitis: Treatment

 Treatments are generally directed toward stopping the inflammation and suppressing the immune system.
 Typically, corticosteroids such as prednisone are used.
-Additionally, other immune suppression medications, such as cyclophosphamide and others, are considered.
+Additionally, other immune suppression medications, such as cyclophosphamide, are considered.
 In case of an infection, antimicrobial agents including cephalexin may be prescribed.
 Affected organs (such as the heart or lungs) may require specific medical treatment intended to improve their function during the active phase of the disease.